scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ### 06. 12.
 2024

+@1735 Need to test 'connect' button on <UserProfile>

+Next . . .
+- For profilePictures on posts & comments - add profile pic to each doc / new field for userProfile pic.
+	???? when making post, how does post get user's profile picture added?

+- userSettings to be it's own page
+		- profile settings to be modal instead

+Then . . .
+!!!
+Manage connections CSS
+		- apiaccess function for getting user connections not working.
+I'd made changes to the user subroutes.

+Then, Side Quests.

+Optimization and code clean up

 @1245 instances of other user's username goes to their profile (in log)
 			- also need to do <Post> as well
 ???? when making post, how does post get user's profile picture added?